The goal of the Read to Achieve program is to ensure that every

 to ensure your 3rd-grader reads at grade level?

 Your child’s teacher provides reading instruction throughout the year.
 We will share information about your child’s reading progress through report cards, conferences, and in the Home Connect letters (reports that provide information specific to your child’s reading skills).
 The Home Connect letter gives suggestions about activities that you can do at home to help.
-Read your child’s Home Connect letter carefully and talk with your child’s teacher about his or her progress.
+Read your child’s summary reports carefully and talk with your child’s teacher about his or her progress.

 What if my child is